 While smartwatches aren’t as common as smartphones quite yet, they’re no longer enthusiast-only items either.
-The best smartwatches make your life easier by providing alerts right on your wrist so you don’t have to constantly find and pull out your phone.
+The best smartwatches make your life easier by providing alerts right on your wrist so you don’t have to constantly rummage around and pull out your phone.
 Many also provide a variety of fitness-tracking features and waterproof cases, while others double as music players, with support for popular services such as Spotify, Apple Music, and iHeartRadio.

 Many analysts believe the smartwatch market will continue to grow as manufacturers add new features to their products and the technology becomes more affordable.
-So, if you’re ready to take the plunge into high-tech, hands-free tech and want to save some money, read on for the best smartwatch deals available online right now.
+So, if you’re ready to take the plunge into high-tech, hands-free wearables and want to save some money, read on for the best smartwatch deals available online right now.
 These cheap smartwatches may not be featured in the Baselworld show, but that doesn’t mean they aren’t still great budget options.

 The Best Deal

 Samsung Gear S3 Frontier — $268

 Our favorite deal is from Samsung and it’s a solid favorite of ours.
 The great-looking Gear S3 boasts a classic yet utilitarian build, thanks to its gunmetal gray steel case and thick rubber or leather wrist strap.
 Tough Gorilla Glass protects the touchscreen face, and the case features military-grade protection from dust, moisture, and impacts.

 The Gear S3 also has a rotating bezel you can use to scroll through apps, notifications, and more.
 Like other options, it wirelessly syncs with your phone, and the S3 also has a heart rate monitor, along with a variety of health-tracking functions.
 The rugged Samsung Gear S3 Frontier is available for $268 from Amazon.

 Apple Watch Series 1 (Refurbished) — $210